I often get asked if social media has changed things in the way we complain. Not as much as people think I would say.

 Other ways of complaining

 I always advocate writing over ‘phoning.
-More here for reasons and what to do and these apply when taking the matter into dms and emails after using social media.
+See Why you should write not ‘phone to complain effectively and what to do and these apply when taking the matter into dms and emails after using social media.
 Update April 2016 I wrote Email, social media or phone?
 How do you prefer to complain? for Which? conversation with more on this whole area for people to discuss.

 Rip Off Britain